NERSC Data Management Strategy and Policies

 These file systems are purged on a regular interval as communicated to users of the system (e.g., all files not accessed within 12 weeks).
 All files in scratch are eligible for deletion one week after your account is deactivated.

+Each user is allocated a directory in the local scratch file systems and in the global scratch file system.
 The default local scratch quota (on Hopper and Edison) is 5 TB.
 On the global scratch file system, the default quota is 20 TB.
 Users may request an increase in quota using a web form.
 Quota increase requests are evaluated by the NERSC data group team, which considers the merits and duration of the request, and also must consider the amount of disk space available.